Chinese imperial cuisine: Peking duck (北京烤鸭)

-Peking duck originated in the Southern and Northern Dynasties (420–589 CE), specifically originated in Nanjing.
+Pekin duck originated in the Southern and Northern Dynasties (420–589 CE), specifically originated in Nanjing.
 Roasted duck was first served as a dish in imperial cuisine during the Yuan dynasty.
 It developed fully and became an important part of imperial cuisine menus during the Ming dynasty.
 In contemporary society, Peking roasted duck has entered international cuisine.
 Peking roasted duck was famous because of its crispy skin and the juicy meat which left a deep impression on people eating it for the first time.
 Since the imperial era, the dish is admired for its thin, crispy skin sliced in front of the diners by the cook.
 There are unique techniques to serving and eating Peking duck for maximum enjoyment of its taste.